-Sara Jean McCarthy has been a licensed and practicing massage therapist for 13 years, after graduating from The Chicago School of Massage Therapy.
+Sara Jean McCarthy has been a licensed and practicing massage therapist for over 15 years, after graduating from The Chicago School of Massage Therapy.
 Her work is fully integrative and specifically adjusted to the needs of each individual client – it is nurturing, specific, empowering, & productive.

 Through various modalities studied & practiced throughout the past decade-plus, her treatments combine therapeutic, clinical, energetic, and restorative approaches to best provide healing.
 She is passionate about the mind/body connection and helping to provide balance and relief from daily stress and chronic pain as well as continued comfort from long-term injuries & emotional/mental trauma.

 The techniques Sara Jean has been trained in & that inform her treatments are: Swedish, Neuromuscular, Reiki, Myofascial Release, Sports Massge, Reflexology, Thai Yoga Massage, Hot Stone & Pre/Post-Natal Massage.

 Treating the Body

 Massage therapy addresses a variety of health conditions, the most prevalent being stress-related tension, which, experts believe, accounts for 80%-90% of disease.
 Massage has been proven beneficial in treating cancer-related fatigue, sleep disorders, high blood pressure, diabetes, low back pain, immunity suppression, spinal cord injury, autism, post-operative surgery, age-related disorders, infertility, eating disorders, smoking cessation, and depression, to name just a few.
 Here’s why:

 Bodywork offers a drug-free, non-invasive and humanistic approach based on the body’s natural ability to heal itself.
 Massage has many physiological effects, such as: